tidus081/Movie_Recommendation/README.md

-# Spark_MovieRecommendation
+# MovieRecommendation
+# It is build on PySpark.
-# using initial movie rating, Spark recommend movies related to the initial preference.
+# using initial movie rating, The model recommends movies related to the initial preference.